talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer loyaltyProgramId = 56; // Integer | Identifier of the card-based loyalty program containing the loyalty card.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.
-    String loyaltyCardIdentifier = "loyaltyCardIdentifier_example"; // String | Identifier of the loyalty card.
+    String loyaltyCardId = "loyaltyCardId_example"; // String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint.
     OffsetDateTime rangeStart = new OffsetDateTime(); // OffsetDateTime | Only return results from after this timestamp.
 This must be an RFC3339 timestamp string.
     OffsetDateTime rangeEnd = new OffsetDateTime(); // OffsetDateTime | Only return results from before this timestamp.
 This must be an RFC3339 timestamp string.
     String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document. try {
-      String result = apiInstance.exportLoyaltyCardLedger(loyaltyProgramId, loyaltyCardIdentifier, rangeStart, rangeEnd, dateFormat);
+      String result = apiInstance.exportLoyaltyCardLedger(loyaltyProgramId, loyaltyCardId, rangeStart, rangeEnd, dateFormat);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#exportLoyaltyCardLedger");